staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * The secret isn't present in your Postman Vault.
 * The secret was created but the changes weren't saved.
-* You aren't using the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) to send requests from the Postman web app.
+* You aren't using the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) or the [Postman Browser Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-browser-agent) to send requests from the Postman web app.
 * The secret is turned off in your Postman Vault.
 * The secret isn't allowed to be in requests to the domain.
 * You haven't entered your vault key since you last signed in to Postman.

-> For reasons why your vault secrets might be missing from your Postman Vault, see [Web and desktop limitations](#web-and-desktop-limitations).
+> Learn about Postman Vault [features that require the Postman desktop app or the Postman web app](#web-and-desktop-limitations).

 If the vault secret exists in your Postman Vault and it's turned off, hover over the reference to the secret, then select **Enable Secret**.